Illuminating Salient Contributions in Neuron Activation with Attribution Equilibrium: Abstract

 \section{Abstract}

-Hedging is a strategy for reducing the potential risks in various types of investments by adopting an opposite position in a related asset.
-Motivated by the equity technique, we introduce a method for decomposing output predictions into intensive salient attributions by hedging the evidence for a decision.
-We analyze the conventional approach applied to the evidence for a decision and discuss the paradox of the conservation rule.
-Subsequently, we define the viewpoint of evidence as a gap of positive and negative influence among the gradient-derived initial contribution maps and propagate the antagonistic elements to the evidence as suppressors, following the criterion of the degree of positive attribution defined by user preference.
-In addition, we reflect the severance or sparseness contribution of inactivated neurons, which are mostly irrelevant to a decision, resulting in increased robustness to interpretability.
-We conduct the following assessments in a verified experimental environment: pointing game, most relevant first region insertion, outside-inside relevance ratio, and mean average precision on the PASCAL VOC 2007, MS COCO 2014, and ImageNet datasets.
-The results demonstrate that our method outperforms existing attribution methods in distinctive, intensive, and intuitive visualization with robustness and applicability in general models.
+With the remarkable success of deep neural networks, there is a growing interest in research aimed at providing clear interpretations of their decision-making processes.
+In this paper, we introduce Attribution Equilibrium, a novel method to decompose output predictions into fine-grained attributions, balancing positive and negative relevance for clearer visualization of the evidence behind a network decision.
+We carefully analyze conventional approaches to decision explanation and present a different perspective on the conservation of evidence.
+We define the evidence as a gap between positive and negative influences among gradient-derived initial contribution maps.
+Then, we incorporate antagonistic elements and a user-defined criterion for the degree of positive attribution during propagation.
+Additionally, we consider the role of inactivated neurons in the propagation rule, thereby enhancing the discernment of less relevant elements such as the background.
+We conduct various assessments in a verified experimental environment with PASCAL VOC 2007, MS COCO 2014, and ImageNet datasets.
+The results demonstrate that our method outperforms existing attribution methods both qualitatively and quantitatively in identifying the key input features that influence model decisions.

 }

 \IEEEdisplaynontitleabstractindextext

 \ifCLASSOPTIONcompsoc \IEEEraisesectionheading{